Injuries In Stores, Restaurants And Other Public Places

-Minnesota Premises Liability Attorney In any store or place of business, the owner has a duty to keep anyone who is lawfully on their property reasonably safe.
-If you are injured while inside of a place of business, and that injury was caused by some element of negligence on the business’s part, we may be able to make a claim for compensation for your injuries.
+In any store or place of business, the owner has a duty to keep anyone who is lawfully on their property reasonably safe.
+If you are injured while inside of a place of business, and that injury was caused by some element of negligence on the business’s part, our Minnesota premises liability attorneys may be able to make a claim for compensation for your injuries.

 Many injuries in stores are caused by the management or owner failing to maintain the building and keep walkways, stairs and aisles clear and safe.
 Some examples of hazards that can cause injuries in a store:

 - Wet floors caused by leaking refrigerators or freezers

 - Slippery or unmaintained entryways (especially in the Minnesota winters)

 - Liquid spills caused by broken bottles or other accidents

 - Floors being cleaned (wet and slippery) but not properly marked

 - Boxes, pallets or other equipment placed in walkways

 - Equipment from employees restocking causing accidents